-During the Spring of 2017 the Children’s Museum of Art and Social Justice worked with 5th and 7th graders from the south and west sides of Chicago to examine early indigo practices and learn from visiting contemporary artists who use the dye in their own work.
-Students examined current dye practices and the environmental effects of clothing manufacturing before diving into the actual indigo dye process and several fiber art techniques such as shibori and weaving.
+During the Spring of 2017, the Children’s Museum of Art and Social Justice worked with 5th and 7th graders from the south and west sides of Chicago to examine early indigo practices and learn from visiting contemporary artists who use the dye in their work.
+Students examined current dye practices and the environmental effects of clothing manufacturing before diving into the indigo dye process and several fiber art techniques, such as shibori and weaving.

 Indigo, also known as Indigofera Tinctoria, was a staple crop in the American South.
-By the 1770’s indigo plants comprised one-third of South Carolina’s exports.
-The plant’s leaves contain a chemical used to produce a rich blue, fade-resistant dye, but it was cultivated and fermented under horrendous conditions.
-Fermenting indigo plants were so odorous and repulsive, even the buzzards refused to eat them.
+By the 1770s, indigo plants comprised one-third of South Carolina’s exports.
+The plant’s leaves contain a chemical that produces a rich blue, fade-resistant dye, but it was cultivated and fermented under horrendous conditions.
+Fermenting indigo plants were so odorous and repulsive that even buzzards refused to eat them.

-The process of dyeing with indigo is as complex as it is perilous and the farm owners in South Carolina had a limited understanding of it.
-The knowledge of the cultivation and recipes for using the plants came from the enslaved peoples of west Africa.
+The dyeing process with indigo is as complex as it is perilous, and the plantation owners in South Carolina had a limited understanding of it.
+The knowledge of the cultivation and recipes for using the plants came from the enslaved peoples of West Africa.
 At the start of the 19th century, indigo was replaced by cheaper synthetic dye.
 This iconic color is an American staple, but the history of its origins has become forgotten.

 Admission is free for all ages.
 Donations are gladly accepted.